Igor-Litvinyuk/PetProject/README.md

 # PetProject
-Web application for calculating concrete mixes
+Web application for the selection of billiard equipment and accessories